According to the First Impressions Email Marketing Study conducted by Ciceron, only 39% of brands send a welcome email.

 The email comes from a person.
 I like the inclusion of a company name, since it reminds the recipient why they’re getting the email.
 There’s social proof in the headline, and the preheader text isn’t gibberish.

 For comparison, here’s an email where the preheader text could use some work.

 Great preheader text builds curiosity and entices people to click.
 If you don’t consciously update your preheader text, it will often default to showing the beginning of your email.

-Unlike a lot of emails, your welcome email doesn’t necessarily need to have only one call to action (it should probably have at least one though, which is a common mistake).
+Unlike a lot of emails, your welcome email doesn’t necessarily need to have only one call-to-action (CTA).
+(It should probably have at least one though.)